hassansamo/hassansamo/README.md

 - 👋 Hi, I’m @hassansamo
-- 👀 I’m interested in AI, Web development and Blockchain
+- 👀 I’m interested in AI, Full Stack Development and Blockchain
 - 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on many projects based on AI or Blockchain
 - 📫 How to reach me hassansamo66@gmail.com